substantic/rain/docs/guide/user.rst

 A task may generally create zero, one, or more outputs.
 All outputs are accessible via attribute ``outputs``.
-That contains an instance of :class:`rain.client.LabeledList`.
+That contains an instance of :class:`rain.common.LabeledList`.
 It is an extension of a standard list (indexed from zero), that also allows to be accessed via string labels.

 ::